1. First termiticide patented

 In 1972, the then 4-year-old manufacturer Zoëcon patented a highly efficacious juvenile hormone analog: isopropyl 11-methoxy 3,7,11 trimethyldodeca-2, 4-dienoate.
 This compound, methoprene, became the first commercial Insect Growth Disruptor (IGD).
 (S)-Methoprene, registered by the EPA in 1975, was the first to mimic the action of an insect growth-regulating hormone, preventing the normal maturation of insect larvae.
 Today, IGRs are a widely accepted method for controlling many pests.

 42. First household-grade wettable powder introduced

-Ficam (bendiocarb) entered the market in 1976, and until its voluntary cancellation in 2000 by AgrEvo, the carbamate was used widely for the control of cockroaches and other structural pests.
+Ficam (bendiocarb) entered the market in 1976.
+Until its voluntary cancellation in 2000 by AgrEvo, a legacy company of Envu, the carbamate was used widely for the control of cockroaches and other structural pests.